arm61/pylj/docs/source/particles-and-potentials.md

 argon
 ```

-`pylj` calls this description a species, because one description serves every atom of the same kind.
-All the atoms in a simulation of argon share this one species.
-A simulation of a mixture of argon and xenon would have two.
+`pylj` calls this description a species.
+One species serves every atom of the same kind, so a simulation of argon has one species and a simulation of argon mixed with xenon has two.

 ## How the atoms interact

-Two argon atoms attract each other weakly when they are a few Angstrom apart, where an Angstrom is $10^{-10}$ m, about the size of an atom, through the dispersion interaction, the weak attraction between any two atoms that arises from the momentary fluctuations of their electron clouds, and repel each other strongly when they come close enough for their electron clouds to overlap.
-The potential energy of the pair therefore falls as the atoms approach from far away, reaches a minimum, the well, and then rises steeply.
-The Lennard-Jones potential is the simplest formula with this shape, and because argon atoms have no bonds, no charge and no shape of their own, this one formula describes their interaction well:
+An Angstrom is $10^{-10}$ m, about the size of an atom.
+Two argon atoms a few Angstrom apart attract each other weakly.
+The attraction is the dispersion interaction, which arises from momentary fluctuations in the electron clouds of the two atoms and acts between any two atoms whatever they are.
+When the atoms come close enough for their electron clouds to overlap, they repel each other strongly.
+The potential energy of the pair therefore falls as the atoms approach from far away, reaches a minimum, and then rises steeply.
+The minimum is called the well.
+The Lennard-Jones potential is the simplest formula with this shape:

 $$
 E(r) = 4 \epsilon \left[ \left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6} \right].
 $$

-Here $r$ is the distance between the two atoms.
-The well depth $\epsilon$ is the energy at the bottom of the well, which is the energy needed to pull a bound pair apart.
-The length $\sigma$ is the distance at which the energy passes through zero, a little less than the diameter of the atom.
+$r$ is the distance between the two atoms. $\epsilon$ is the depth of the well, which is the energy needed to pull a bound pair apart. $\sigma$ is the distance at which the energy passes through zero, a little less than the diameter of the atom.
 For argon, $\epsilon$ is 1.577 zJ, where a zeptojoule is $10^{-21}$ J, and $\sigma$ is 3.372 Angstrom.
+Argon atoms have no bonds, no charge and no shape of their own, so this one formula describes their interaction well.

-In `pylj` the formula is represented by an object. `LennardJones` takes $\epsilon$ in joules and $\sigma$ in metres:
+`LennardJones` is `pylj`'s version of the formula.
+It takes $\epsilon$ in joules and $\sigma$ in metres:

 ```{code-cell} python
 from pylj.potentials import LennardJones